learningequality/django-tutorial/en/html/README.md

 What we really want to do is display real posts added in our Django admin – and that's where we're going next.

-## One more thing:  deploy!
+## One more thing: share!

 It'd be good to see all this out and live on the Internet, right?
-Let's do another PythonAnywhere deploy:
+Let's push code to Github as a feature branch:

-### Commit, and push your code up to GitHub
+### Commit, and push your code to GitHub {#pull-request}

-First off, let's see what files have changed since we last deployed (run these commands locally, not on PythonAnywhere):
+First off, let's see what files have changed since we last pushed:

 {% filename %}command-line{% endfilename %}
 ```
 $ git status
 ```

-Make sure you're in the `djangogirls` directory and let's tell `git` to include all the changes in this directory:
+Make sure you're in the `django-tutorial` directory and let's tell `git` to include all the changes in this directory:

 {% filename %}command-line{% endfilename %}
 ```